hbeukers/simulation-tutorial/README.md

 uv run <command>
 ```

-The tutorial notebook is located in the notebooks folder.
+The tutorial notebooks are located in the notebooks folder.

-It works very well to run this repo in VS Code.
-Using the jupyter extensions allows you to run the notebooks within VS code using this virtual enviroment.
+For VS Code: Using the jupyter extensions allows you to run the notebooks within VS code using this virtual enviroment.

 # How this repo was set up